IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/redstone_integrator.md

---Prints some information to the terminal of the computer print("Left redstone ".. integrator.getAnalogInput("left")) --Will return the level of the redstone at the right side. print("Right redstone output".. integrator.getOutput("right")) -Will return the output level which is set wich setAnalogOutput integrator.setOutput("top", true) --Will set the redstone level to 15 at the top of the Redstone Integrator
+--Prints some information to the terminal of the computer print("Left redstone ".. integrator.getAnalogInput("left")) --Will return the level of the redstone at the right side. print("Right redstone output".. integrator.getOutput("right")) --Will return the output level which is set wich setAnalogOutput integrator.setOutput("top", true) --Will set the redstone level to 15 at the top of the Redstone Integrator

 ```